Raja Matangi on Shyamala Navaratri Day 9 (Magh): Sovereign of Speech, Arts, and Mantras

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-What is the modern takeaway of this observance?
+What is the spiritual meaning of sound and speech in this observance?